Somersby Falls picnic area access upgrade

 What the project involves

-• upgrade the amenities for universal access
+• upgraded amenities for universal access.

 Stage 1: Project planning and preliminary design